 - Trained journalists, citizens and law enforcement officials about open records and access rights to video from drones and police body cameras.

 To continue this important work, we need your help.
-To help ensure you retain and expand that access, please make a tax-deductible membership contribution to the Georgia First Amendment Foundation.
+To help ensure you retain and expand that access, please make a tax-deductible donation to the Georgia First Amendment Foundation.

 Georgia First Amendment Foundation